IrishMehta/IndiamartLeadsExtractor/README.md

 and there is an option to move to the next page via clicking the next button.

 * The first 50 leads are extracted by a simple POST request to the aforementioned URL with a simple body, but the subsequent entries (51-100, 101-150 ...) are actually bound by a dynamic field in the body called "last_contact_date" which is equal to the timestamp of your 100th lead, 150th lead and so on.
+(The body mentioned here corresponds to the payload in the picture above)
 Since it is impossilbe to figure out that, I ran a simple for loop to pass 15 different "last_contact_date" and get as much data as possible, and then place a check for duplicate entries.